dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 The AS will close the window when the interactions with the User are complete. \[Editor: confirm AS can do this still on all browsers, or does Client need to close]

-The AS MAY respond to an outstanding completion request {{CompletionRequest}} before the popup window has been closed.
+The AS MAY respond to an outstanding Authorization Request {{AuthorizationRequest}} before the popup window has been closed.

 ## "redirect" Type
 The Client will redirect the User to the value of the uri attribute of the interaction object.
-When the AS interactions with the User are complete, the AS will redirect the User to the redirect_uri the Client provided in the initiation request.
+When the AS interactions with the User are complete, the AS will redirect the User to the redirect_uri the Client provided in the AS Request.

-If the Client made a completion request when starting the interaction, the AS MAY respond to the completion request {{CompletionRequest}} before the User has been redirected back to the Client.
+If the Client made a Authorization Request when starting the interaction, the AS MAY respond to the Authorization Request {{AuthorizationRequest}} before the User has been redirected back to the Client.

 ## "qrcode" Type
 The Client will create a {{QR Code}} of the uri attribute of the interaction object and display the resulting graphic and the message attribute of the interaction object as a text string.

-# Completion Response JSON {#CompletionResponseJSON}
+# AS Response JSON {#ASResponseJSON}

-Example non-normative completion response JSON document for Example 1 in {{InitiationRequestJSON}}:
+Example non-normative AS Response JSON document for Example 1 in {{ASRequestJSON}}:

     {
         "iat":"15790460234",